SavitarRL/Integer_Collections_and_Intervals/README.md

 │   └── tests.cxx
 └── README.md               # this README file
 ```
-The respective `README.md` files contain more details on specific build instructions, implementations and reasonings.
+The respective `README.md` files contain more details on the tasks, specific build instructions, implementations, and explanations.

 ## Requirements
 - **C++ Compiler**: The project requires a C++ compiler.
 The Makefile is configured to use `g++` as the default compiler.